eprothro/perform-later/README.md

-# cassie-rails
+# Cassie Rails

-This project is in alpha.
-We're iterating to provide important features in a lightweight and loosely coupled way.

-`cassie-rails` provides Rails integration for `cassie` application support.
-See the cassie readme for information on general usage
+`cassie-rails` provides Rails integration for [`cassie`](https://github.com/eprothro/cassie) application support.
+See the cassie readme for information on general usage.

 ### Installation